Home Resource Centre Structure of C++ Program | A Simplified Explanation With Examples

 • Logic Explanation: An outline of the program's logic, including key algorithms or processes used.

-• Date of Creation: The date when the program was written or last modified.
+• Date of Creation: When it was created or last updated.

 • Usage Instructions: Any specific instructions on how to compile and run the program.